-Once you have registered, you are assigned a bidder number and can access bidding instructions.
+Once you have registered, you will be assigned a bidder number and can access bidding instructions.
 You may be asked to leave a deposit in order to place a bid.
 If you are a webcast bidder, these bidding instructions are emailed to you and/or are available on the registration page.

 PLEASE REGISTER AT LEAST 72 HOURS BEFORE ANY WEBCAST OR ONLINE SALE to ensure that all registration requirements are met and to resolve any problems that may occur prior to the sale start.

 There is no option to register online ahead of time if you are attending in person.
-You must register in the designated on-site Auction Office to obtain a paddle number, and check out in this same area.
-Arrival is suggested at least 30 minutes before the start of the sale to fill out the registration form and receive your bid number.
+You must register in the designated on-site auction office to obtain a paddle number and check out in this same area.
+Arrival is suggested at least 30 minutes before the start of the sale to fill out the registration form and receive your bidder number.

 On-Site Registration Requirements:

-- Deposits: NMC may require a deposit of not less than twenty five percent (25%) of the Buyer’s TOTAL PURCHASE PRICE for your bidding approval.
+- Deposits: NMC may require a deposit of no less than twenty-five percent (25%) of the buyer’s total purchase price for your bidding approval.
 This can be in the form of cash, cashier’s check, or wire transfer.

-- If you are sales tax exempt, please submit the appropriate Sales Tax Form via fax 818-574-6596 or email firstname.lastname@example.org.
+- If you are sales tax exempt, please submit the appropriate Sales Tax Form via fax 818-574-6596 or email accounting at newmillcapital dot com.
 NMC will not remove sales tax from your invoice unless we are presented with this information at each of our auctions.

 Webcast/Online Registration Requirements:

-- For Electronic Bidders, at its discretion, NMC may contact Bidders via email or telephone before or during the sale to provide a deposit.
-If NMC does not receive a response from its attempts to contact Buyer or if the Buyer does not provide a deposit, NMC reserves the right to refuse or cancel Buyer’s bids and re-sell Goods.
+- For electronic bidders, at its discretion, NMC may contact bidders via email or telephone before or during the sale to provide a deposit.
+If NMC does not receive a response from its attempts to contact the buyer or if the buyer does not provide a deposit, NMC reserves the right to refuse or cancel the buyer’s bids and re-sell goods.

-Absolute Auctions: This is a sale at which there are no established reserves and every item offered for sale is sold to the highest bidder, no matter the price.
+Absolute Auction: This is a sale at which there are no established reserves and every item offered for sale is sold to the highest bidder, no matter the price.